saurabhkr78/Microservices/notes.md

     create the pb folder in your project and go to parent of this pb folder and then follow the below steps add this to account.proto - option go_package = "./pb";
     finally run this command - protoc --go_out=./pb --go-grpc_out=./pb account.proto

+#reference for repository and service files

+clean architecture flow
+interface → struct → constructor → methods

+Define an interface
+Define a struct implementing that interface
+Provide a constructor
+Implement methods

+Because Go doesn’t have classes.

+So instead of classes, we use:

+    interfaces → define behavior

+    structs → hold data

+    methods → attach behavior to structs

+    constructors → create objects